rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

  but rather is part of a transaction that if included in the timechain will result in one or more unspent transaction outputs (UTXOs).

 ...
-Wallets and Addresses are at best imperfect metaphors, and at worst are confusing anachronistic expressions, like trying to define the Internet in terms of books.
+The words "wallet" and "address" are at best imperfect metaphors, and at worst confusing anachronisms, like trying to define the Internet in terms of books.

 ...
 Seed Phrase -> Private Keys -> Public Keys -> Addresses